 The European Securities and Markets Authority (ESMA)

 In the European Union (EU), the European Securities and Markets Authority (ESMA) is the organism that contributes to the stability of the EU’s financial system by trying to provide the necessary guidelines for a high level of harmonized protection for investors.
-It makes sure you are alerted to any investment that may not suit your needs and risk profile and that your interests are firmly at the centre of any financial institution’s business model.
+It ensures you are alerted to any investment that may not suit your needs and risk profile and that your interests are firmly at the centre of any financial institution’s business model.

 In combination with other European Supervisory Authorities (the European Banking Authority and the European Insurance and Occupational Pensions Authority), ESMA promotes supervision convergence between several financial entities within the EU.